Chapter 15:

 "You'll be declared the Palace House Wizard.
 I'll explain more once the trials are over."
 Jan handed him some mage armor to wear.
 "Put this on and let's see you win this."

-A short while later, Kairo re-entered the pitch wearing a billowing full-length white robe trimmed in silver.
+A short while later, Kairo re-entered the pitch wearing a billowing full-length white cloak trimmed in silver.
 His jeans were held with layered belts holding pouches, vials, pills and pocket-scrolls.
 A weaponized silver hockey stick was hooked to his back.

 Lady Bluesteed and Henka-guard were waiting for him near the center.
 The stadium had been cleared for his training.